zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.5.rst

   * ``CONFIG_SSD1306_REVERSE_MODE`` is now set using the ``inversion-on`` property of the devicetree node.

 * GPIO drivers not implementing IRQ related operations must now provide ``NULL`` to the relevant operations: ``pin_interrupt_configure``, ``manage_callback``, ``get_pending_int``.
 The public API will return ``-ENOSYS`` when these are not available, instead of ``-ENOTSUP``.

-* Platforms that implement power management hooks must explicitly select :kconfig:option:`CONFIG_HAS_PM` in Kconfig.
-This is now a dependency of :kconfig:option:`CONFIG_PM`.
-Before this change all platforms could enable :kconfig:option:`CONFIG_PM` because empty weak stubs were provided, however, this is no longer supported.
-As a result of this change, power management hooks are no longer defined as weaks.

-* Multiple platforms no longer support powering the system off using :c:func:`pm_state_force`.
-The new :c:func:`sys_poweroff` API must be used.
-  Migrated platforms include Nordic nRF, STM32, ESP32 and TI CC13XX/26XX.
-The new API is independent from :kconfig:option:`CONFIG_PM`.
-It requires :kconfig:option:`CONFIG_POWEROFF` to be enabled, which depends on :kconfig:option:`CONFIG_HAS_POWEROFF`, an option selected by platforms implementing the required new hooks.

-* ARM SoC initialization routines no longer need to call `NMI_INIT()`.
-The macro call has been removed as it was not doing anything useful.

-* Device dependencies (incorrectly referred as "device handles" in some areas) are now an optional feature enabled by :kconfig:option:`CONFIG_DEVICE_DEPS`.
-  This means that an extra linker stage is no longer necessary if this option is not enabled.

 * STM32 Ethernet driver was misusing :c:func:`hwinfo_get_device_id` to generate
   last 3 bytes of mac address, resulting in a high risk of collision when using